rodmarialvas/Capstone-Rodolfo/README.md

 max          9.400000

-As mean rating is 6.87, I've decided to create a binary variable were 'top performers' are all players performing above threshold of 7.0.
+As mean rating is 6.87, I've decided to create a binary variable where 'top performers' are all players performing above threshold of 7.0.

 0 = 'normal performers'